LOS ANGELES WORLD CUP 2026

 THE HOST CITY

 Los Angeles feels cinematic for a reason.
 The city is sprawling, globally recognisable and deeply layered with football communities tied to Latin America and Asia.
-That makes it a natural World Cup stage, especially with the United States playing twice here in the group phase.
+That makes it a natural World Cup stage, especially with the United States already having played one group match here and returning later in the phase.

 SoFi Stadium adds a spectacle factor that fits the city perfectly, but LA is really about combining matchday scale with a trip that still feels like a major city break when the football pauses.